 Categorize Chores According to Weekly and Daily

-While drawing up your chore list and routine, make sure to categorize chores according to chores that are to be done on a daily basis and those that need to be done on a weekly basis.
+While drawing up your family cleaning schedule, make sure to categorize chores according to chores that are to be done on a daily basis and those that need to be done on a weekly basis.
 This way you do not leave out any chores and you also prioritize chores according to the time limit set for them to be completed.
 Mark your chores as ‘W’ for weekly and ‘D’ for daily to avoid confusion.

 Decide upon a Suitable Time for Getting Cleaning Done

-Setting up your cleaning routine is important.
+Setting up your family cleaning routine is important.
 All your kids may not be at home all the time, so it is advisable to decide upon a time to get chores are done that works for everyone.
 This applies to both weekly and daily chores.

 Decide Upon Rewards and Draw up a Rewards Chart

 We all shower our kids with gifts and often meet their non-essential needs.
 Why not give these very same gifts and treats as rewards for chores well done?
 This works very well for younger kids who may not prove to very malleable to helping out in the house.
 However, rewards and a rewards chart wherein rewards are earned by collecting points for completing household chores are a very tantalizing prospect for your kids.
 Most primary schools use this approach.

 Ensure Some Variation

 Doing the same chore every day and every week can prove to be a drag for a child.
 Thus, you must switch up jobs to ensure some variation.
 Additionally, this will also bring variation to your children’s skill sets.

-In conclusion, all of the suggestions listed above are sure to help you get started with your family cleaning routine and household chore list.
+In conclusion, all of the suggestions listed above are sure to help you get started with your family cleaning schedule and household chore list.

-We all can use help implementing a family cleaning routine.
+We all can use help in implementing a family cleaning routine.
 I’ve created a free chores chart printable.
 You can download that below.